 Introduction and Objective of this document

-Thank you for your interest in developing Extensions for the Microsoft Edge Addons catalog.
-The Microsoft Edge Addons Catalog Developer Policies (Addons Catalog Developer Policies) apply to your Extensions, including your submission of Extensions through Partner Center and the provision of such Extensions through the Microsoft Edge Addons.
+Thank you for your interest in developing extensions for the Microsoft Edge Add-ons store.
+The Microsoft Edge Add-ons store developer policies (Add-ons store developer policies) apply to your extensions, including your submission of extensions through Partner Center and the provision of such extensions through the Microsoft Edge Add-ons.

 A few principles to get you started:

-- You should offer unique and distinct value within your Extensions for Microsoft Edge.
-Provide a compelling reason to download your Extensions from the Microsoft Edge Addons catalog (Microsoft Edge Addons).
+You should offer unique and distinct value within your extensions for Microsoft Edge.
+Provide a compelling reason to download your extensions from the Microsoft Edge Add-ons store (Microsoft Edge Add-ons).

-Adhering to these Addons Catalog Developer Policies should help you make choices that enhance the appeal and audience of your Extension.
+Adhering to the Microsoft Edge Add-ons store developer policies should help you make choices that enhance the appeal and audience of your extension.

 1. Product Policies